 Associations and Recognition for Our Sustainability Efforts

-- The IMEX Green Meetings Award recognises environmental awareness amongst meeting organisers, highlighting the opportunities that now exist to stage business tourism events in 'green-minded' venues, whilst also planning an agenda in which sustainability issues have been taken fully into account.
+The IMEX Green Meetings Award recognizes environmental awareness amongst meeting organizers, highlighting the opportunities that now exist to stage business tourism events in 'green-minded' venues, whilst also planning an agenda in which sustainability issues have been taken fully into account.
 The 2008 Silver Green Meetings Award went to the UUA for the 2007 GA at the Oregon Convention Center.

-- The UUA and General Assembly received the For Planet and People Award, Religious Organization Category in 2012 for commitment to sustainable practices and to the support of important external carbon reductions, from Carbonfund.org.
-"No other organization has attained as high a voluntary attendee participation rate in carbon neutral events program as have UUA members."
+The UUA and General Assembly received the For Planet and People Award, Religious Organization Category in 2012 for its commitment to sustainable practices and to the support of important external carbon reductions, from Carbonfund.org.
+According to Carbonfund.org, no other organization has attained as high a voluntary attendee participation rate in carbon neutral events program as has the UUA.

 For more information contact firstname.lastname@example.org.